gumaerc-testorg/res.cms-001-spring-2021/content/pages/additional-resources.md

 title: Bibliography
 uid: 69aad9e7-fb4b-a2bf-d1ba-e62d4e389183
 ---
 This page contains a resource guide for topics discussed in the module.
-For the full list of resources, please see the [module site](https://deepfakes.virtuality.mit.edu/).
+For the full list of resources, please see the {{% resource_link "abe944df-ec1b-4cef-86d8-23045403c49c" "module site" %}}.

 ## Shallowfakes, Deepfakes, and Disinformation